rgbond/sampler_tools/README.md

 data is displayed on one screen to help show what changed between runs.

-logdb.py has a command style interface that allows the user to dump the database, query it, add or remove comments.
+logdb.py has a command style interface that allows the user to dump the database, query it, add or remove previously logged comments.

 The utilities require python3 versions of matplotlib, sqlite3 and numpy.